EMPLOYMENT OPPORTUNITIES

 |||

-MSSP uses a team approach to case management.
+MSSP uses a team approach to care management.
+The Nurse

-The Nurse Care Manager is responsible for the health evaluation of the client
+Care Manager is responsible for the health evaluation of the client and

 |||